Free & reduced price health screenings

 Big Sky, MT

-Bozeman Deaconess Pharmacy at Big Sky is holding our annual Health Screening day on Thursday, August 30 from 8 am to 1 pm.
+Bozeman Deaconess Pharmacy at Big Sky is holding our annual Health Screening day on Thursday, August 29 from 8 am to 1 pm.
 We'll have a number of free screenings available including blood pressure, body mass, glucose and bone density and health education materials.
+The drug enforcement agency will take back unused and unwanted prescription drugs.

 The following laboratory procedures are offered at a reduced cost.
 You must FAST for 12 hours before the blood draw.
 Sorry, no appointments.